How to Apply

 Application to the Master of Occupational Therapy Program

-The application deadline for the Department of Occupational and Recreational Therapies is November 17, 2017 for fall 2018 start.
+The application deadline for the Department of Occupational and Recreational Therapies is November 15, 2019 for fall 2020 start.
 Students should start the application process early.
-The application for fall 2019 start is November 16, 2018.
+The OTCAS application cycle usually opens in mid-July.

 A completed application includes the following: